-The Basilica is open to the public from 6am to 6pm on weekdays.
-The Parish Gift Shop & Museum is open from 10a to 2p M-F and from 10a to 4p on Saturdays.
+The Basilica is open to the public from 6:00 am to 6:00 pm on weekdays.
+The Parish Gift Shop & Museum is open from 10:00 am to 2:00 pm, Monday through Friday and from 10:00 am to 4:00 pm on Saturdays.

 All in all, the historic Basilica of the Immaculate Conception remains a place of living and vibrant faith.
 All are most welcome!